 - Highly detailed diecast model

-- Display model, recommended for adult hobbyist and collectors.
-Not a toy.
+- Recommended for adult hobbyist and collectors.
+Not a toy

 - Landing gear included, no stand.